Tessil/hopscotch-map/README.md

 - It uses less memory for its speed as it can sustain a load factor of 0.9 (which is the default value in the library compare to the 0.5 of google::dense_hash_map) while keeping good performances.

 ### Installation
-To use hopscotch-map, just include the header src/hopscotch_map.h to your project.
+To use hopscotch-map, just include the header [src/hopscotch_map.h](src/hopscotch_map.h) to your project.
 It's a header-only library.

-The code should work with any C++11 standard compliant compiler and has been tested with GCC 6.1, Clang 3.6 and Visual Studio 2015.
+The code should work with any C++11 standard-compliant compiler and has been tested with GCC 6.1, Clang 3.6 and Visual Studio 2015.

 To run the tests you will need the Boost library and CMake.